KuangjuX/KuangjuX.github.io/index.md

 - [ThunderVirt](https://github.com/KuangjuX/ThunderVirt), A type-1 hypervisor run on RISC -V machine, I intend to design this project as my undergraduate final project.

+Some small but interesting projects:

+- [tomasulo-emulator](https://github.com/KuangjuX/tomasulo-emulator), Tomasulo-emulator is an out of order execution of CPU emulator using tomasulo algorithm written in Rust.
+It can be used to compare performance between out of order CPU and other CPU.

+- [mi-frame-player](https://github.com/KuangjuX/mi-frame-player), mi-frame-player is a simple frame player written in Vue3 and element-plus, it have only a single page and it can plays frame like vedio and draws point cloud.

 You can find all of my project [here](https://github.com/KuangjuX/Undergraduate-Projects).

 ## Awards